it-beard/evo-bot-go/README.md

 This project contains a Telegram bot for Evocoders Club management.
 Bot implemented in Go.

+## Features

+- Deletes non-admin messages in closed threads (read-only threads)
+- Forwards replies from closed threads to the forwarding thread (usualy it is General topic)
+- Deletes join/leave messages in all threads
+- Forwards messages to direct chat on request (command: `/save`)
+- Provides help information (command: `/help`)
+- AI-powered tool search functionality (command: `/tool`)
+  - Searches through a database of AI tools
+  - Provides relevant tool recommendations based on user queries
+- AI-powered content search functionality (command: `/content`)
+  - Searches through messages in the designated content topic
+  - Retrieves relevant information based on user queries
+- Automatic daily chat summarization
+  - Collects messages from monitored chats
+  - Generates a daily summary of chat activities
+  - Posts summaries to a designated chat at a configured time
+  - Supports manual triggering via `/summarize` command (admin-only, uses Telegram's permission system)
+- Dynamic prompting template management
+  - Flexible configuration of AI prompting templates stored in the database
+  - Allows customization of AI behaviors and responses for summarization, content, and tool features
+  - Templates can be updated without code changes

+For more details on bot usage, use the `/help` command in the bot chat.

+## Database Schema

+The bot uses a PostgreSQL database with the following schema that is automatically initialized on startup:

+### Tables

+1. **messages** - Stores chat messages for summarization
+   - `id`: Serial primary key
+   - `topic_id`: Topic ID where the message was sent
+   - `message_id`: Telegram message ID
+   - `reply_to_message_id`: ID of the message being replied to (if applicable)
+   - `user_id`: Telegram user ID of the sender
+   - `username`: Username of the sender
+   - `message_text`: Message content
+   - `created_at`: Timestamp when the message was sent

+2. **tg_sessions** - Stores Telegram User Client session data
+   - `id`: Session ID (primary key)
+   - `data`: Session data in binary format
+   - `updated_at`: Timestamp when the session was last updated

+3. **prompting_templates** - Stores AI prompting templates
+   - `template_key`: Template identifier (primary key)
+   - `template_text`: The actual template content

+The database connection is configured using the `TG_EVO_BOT_DB_CONNECTION` environment variable.

 ## Building the Executable

 To build the executable for Windows, use the following command: